Bronbeek

-Bronbeek is a former Royal palace in Arnhem, Netherlands.
+Bronbeek is a former royal palace in Arnhem, Netherlands.
 It is now a museum and a home for elderly soldiers.

 Bronbeek was built early in the 19th century.
-In 1845 the Dutch King William III bought it.
-He donated it to the Dutch state in 1859.
-William wanted it to be a home for disabled KNIL soldiers.
+In 1845 William III of the Netherlands bought it.
+He donated it to the Dutch state in 1859 and it became a home for disabled KNIL soldier three years later.
 The inhabitants took their collections of 'souvenirs' with them.
 This turned into a museum about the Dutch East Indies.

 In 2004, 50 former soldiers had their home in Bronbeek.